iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.nc.dhhs.exposurenotification 1 reviews"/>
 </p>

+> UPDATE!! (""NOT RECOMMENDED"")!! don't download!! only trust the news on tv!! i would not trust these apps because i have heard on the real news that these could possibly be scams and there have been some reports that people did get scammed!!!<br> :date: __2021-02-27 05:10:59__

+> Self explanatory.<br> :date: __2021-02-27 02:21:00__

+> This app and program is a joke.
+I got tested positive for covid-19 but never received a code to put in the app.
+How is thia app supposed to help when no one even gets a code to enter.
+What a joke.<br> :date: __2021-02-27 02:09:13__

+> It is stupid I deleted it because at the beginning it was great but at the end sooooook dumb.
+Its just I don't know what to do in this app.
+January, 2021 bruh so dumb 🤦 😒 😪<br> :date: __2021-02-26 21:54:35__

+> This app, as the developers admit is useless.
+False sense of security.
+Because it is impossible to timely report covid--what is the use?
+Our entire household now has Covid.
+No one can report to this app.
+Since no one can report being sick, you will never be notified of exposure.
+Got back a positive test result.
+Tried to tell the app that I tested positive.
+Unfortunately it wants me to jump through hoops to get a pin to report a covert positive test.
+It will not give me a pin.<br> :date: __2021-02-26 21:05:58__

+> How did you find my phone to send this app notification?
+I see at least two violations of my privacy before even installing.
+Very bad.<br> :date: __2021-02-26 15:33:36__

 > Will not allow me to setup a pin to share my test results.
 States that the last time it's checked my exposure was 2 months ago!<br> :date: __2021-02-22 22:54:49__

 > Same as to subscribers above...
 Update stopped in early January.
 I do have the latest version of the app 1.6 on Android.
 I have auto update set for this app as well.
 Someone needs to actually look into this.<br> :date: __2021-02-22 03:37:43__